eclipse-hono/hono/site/content/api/Tenant-API.md

 }
 ~~~

-The following example contains information for a tenant including the public key of the trusted root certificate authority (note that the example does not contain the complete Base64 encoding of the public key for reasons of brevity):
+The following example contains information for a tenant including the public key of the trusted root certificate authority.
+Note that the example does not contain the complete Base64 encoding of the public key for reasons of brevity:

 ~~~json
 {